abpframework/abp/docs/en/Blog-Posts/2020-10-15 v3_3_Preview/POST.md

 * Added an option to the Account Module to show reCAPTCHA on the login & the registration forms.

-Beside these, we've done a lot of small enhancements and bug fixes to provide a better development experience and increment your productivity.
+Beside the new features introduced in this post, we've done a lot of small enhancements and bug fixes to provide a better development experience and increment the developer productivity.

 ## New Articles